sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 ## Astarte app sample overview

-This samle shows the basic operation an average user would perform using an astarte device:
+This sample shows the basic operation an average user would perform using an Astarte device:
 - **How to opionally register the device**
-- **How connection is established and how callbacks can be used to receive data or assess the connection status.** The samples configures callback for each type of data that can be received from astarte.
+- **How connection is established and how callbacks can be used to receive data or assess the connection status.** The samples configures callback for each type of data that can be received from Astarte.
 Received values are logged using the logging module.
 - **How different types of data can be sent trough the device.**